SKKSaikia/StanfordSS/README.md

 <b> #STANFORD 🏰⛅⛲ </b>

-I fell in <font color="red">love</font> with <b>STANFORD</b> the day I moved in.
+I fell in love with <b>STANFORD</b> the day I moved in.
 I was alloted room - 317, Meier Dorm, Lagunita Court, Santa Teresa St., Stanford.
+A day later my roommate arrived from CANADA and there he was "YULONG WANG" ; my roommate at STANFORD (The best roommate one could have had).
+We became good buddies and would eventually explore the whole Silicon Valley together.
+I enrolled in CS:110 - Principles of Computer Systems and ME:344 - Introduction to High Performance Computing ; because I had to know Systems and HPC for distributed Deep Learning and Parallel processing for Deep Learning.
+But <b>CS:110</b> is a pretty notorious course at STANFORD; It asked for too much prerequisite and CS:107 to be a must; I had to change to CS::161 - Design and Analysis of Algorithms.
+I wanted to learn systems; so I audited the course; and gave exam for CS:161 and ME:344.
+In total I was learning CS:110, CS:161, ME:344.
+I love how you can Audit courses you want to learn at STANFORD.
+You get to learn stuff.
+At the end of the quarter, I earned a 3.7/4 GPA from STANFORD ; with A-in the HPC course.
+The HPC course had 2 major projects ; Weekly assignments and in-class participation.
+I was done with mid-sems and Finals.
+But attending classes and writing exams ; earning credits was the least of priority for me.

 <b> #SILICON VALLEY 🌃🚀 </b>